AndreasKarageorgos/Anonymous-Chat/README.md

  If you want me to asign you a new BTC address for you to donate, you can send me an email and ask for it.

  * andreas_karageorgos@protonmail.com

- I do not keep the emails that I receive after I read them.

 # Installetion